The King and Prince Resort, St. Simons Island: A Review

 Service

-The new lobby, which just underwent a complete renovation
+The new lobby, which underwent a complete restoration around 2017

 I'm no Picasso, but I was pretty pleased with my final painting!